From Carl Shires

 changes on the target screen will be instantly reflected in the TEMPEST

 ELINT screen.
-TEMPEST Certified equipment gives off emissions levels that
+TEMPEST Certified equipment gives off emissions levels

 are too faint to be readily detected.
-Certification levels are set out in
+Certification levels are set

 National Communications Security Information Memorandum 5100A